Semester 1 Credit Value: | 10 |

 • Anticipate the market forces involved with new products and services

-• Compare the legal structures of businesses
+• Compare the market feasibility of options researched

 • Recognize the differences and similarities between various types and sizes of business